ironhack-labs/lab-css-ironhack-news/README.md

 In this bonus iteration, your task is to **hide the "Navbar" links on small mobile screens** :iphone: and instead display the *"menu"* icon.

 To do this, you will need to add a new element to the `index.html` to display the menu icon and add the necessary styles to the `style.css` file.
-You can find the menu icon in the `images` folder.
+You can find the menu icon in the `images/` folder.

 The final result should look like in the below image.